Blood cells

 How blood cells normally develop

-All your blood cells start off as special cells called blood stem cells, which are made in the bone marrow (a soft material inside your bones).
+All your blood cells start off as stem cells, which are made in the bone marrow (a soft material inside your bones).

 Blood stem cells can divide and multiply in the bone marrow to produce many other blood cells.
 The diagram below shows how blood stem cells can grow into any of the blood cells that are needed, including white blood cells, red blood cells and platelets.